onyx-lyon1/onyx/README.md

 Navigate to the `apps/onyx` directory and execute the following command based on your target platform:

-- To build an APK: `flutter build apk --profile` (the `--profile` flag build the app without the signing key but with full optimizations)
+- To build an APK: `flutter build apk --profile --no-tree-shake-icons` (the `--profile` flag build the app without the signing key but with full optimizations)
     - The APK file is located at `apps/onyx/build/app/outputs/flutter-apk/app-release.apk`.
-- To build for Linux: `flutter build linux`
+- To build for Linux: `flutter build linux --no-tree-shake-icons`
     - The Linux build is located at `apps/onyx/build/linux/x64/release/bundle/Onyx`.
-- To build an app bundle: `flutter build appbundle --profile` (the `--profile` flag build the app without the signing key but with full optimizations)
+- To build an app bundle: `flutter build appbundle --profile --no-tree-shake-icons` (the `--profile` flag build the app without the signing key but with full optimizations)
     - The app bundle is located at `apps/onyx/build/app/outputs/bundle/release/app-release.aab`.
 - For other platforms, please refer to the Flutter documentation for their respective build locations.